 The statute of limitations for personal injury cases, in Florida, can vary as there are numerous exceptions to these laws.
 However, if you are worried about losing your right to sue, you should consult a lawyer as soon as possible.
 In general, personal injury lawsuits must be filed within four years after an accident.
-For example, if you are injured on January 1, 2016, you must submit a Florida personal injury claim by January 1, 2020.
+For example, if were injured on January 1, 2020, you must submit a Florida personal injury claim by January 1, 2024.

 In cases involving medical malpractice, a lawsuit has to be filed within two years after the injury occurred.
 In case the victim is not aware of the injury once it occurred, the legal actions must be initiated within two years after the discovery of the injury.

 Personal injury lawsuits must be filed within four years after the accident, no matter if the injury was the result of a car accident or was caused by a defective product.
-In case the wrongdoer is a government entity, such as a city, for example, claims must be filed within six months.
+If you have a case against an uninsured motorist, then the statute of limitations might be extended to five years.
+However, in case the wrongdoer is a government entity, such as a city, for example, claims must be filed within six months.

-The only cases that are not under the statute of limitations in Miami, are those involving murder, as this crime is considered too severe to be limited in time.
-Of course, surviving family members should still consult a lawyer as soon as possible, because, between a wrongful death and a murder allegation, there are several differences.
+The only cases that are not under the statute of limitations in Miami are those involving murder, as this crime is considered too severe to be limited in time.
+Of course, surviving family members should still consult a lawyer as soon as possible, because, between wrongful death and murder allegation, there are several differences.